becem-gharbi/nuxt-auth/README.md

 <br>

-For auto refresh of access token you can use `prefetch` method
+For handling refresh of access token you can use `prefetch` method

 ```javascript
 const { prefetch, useAccessToken } = useAuth();